LSC 522: Digital Content Creation and Management

 Applies principles of information organization to organize digitized and born-digital resources for access.
 Discusses strengths and limitations of current access tools such as subject guides and directories, search engines, OPACs, databases, and digital libraries.
 Compares selected metadata standards and examines how libraries, archives, government agencies, and museums apply metadata schemas and manage projects to make digital resources available to users.
 Prerequisite: 551.

 LSC 616: Indexing, Abstracting, and Thesaurus Construction

 A solid introduction to the terminology, principles, practices, and applications of controlled vocabulary, especially thesauri, as well as their provision in meeting the needs of a variety of information users within a variety of settings.
 Special emphasis on the historical context, current issues and future trends; current standard models; tools and processes for their use; and their role in organizing, accessing, and managing information within an organization.
 Projects in the implications of indexing practice upon information access.
 Prerequisite: 551

-LSC 633: Information Retrieval and Analysis Strategies
+LSC 633: Advanced Information Retrieval and Analysis Strategies

 LSC 634: Humanities Information

 Introduction to information resources for the humanities and effective delivery of humanities information to a variety of information users and within a variety of settings.
 Disciplines include philosophy, religion, the visual arts (art and architecture), the performing arts (music, drama, cinema, and theater), and languages and literature.
 Special emphasis on access to resources in technologically evolving information environments.
 Explores trends and issues in the development of humanities sources and in humanities information services.
 Prerequisite: 553 or 9 graduate credits in a humanities related discipline.